t2trg/transports/mini-charter.md

 (Mini charter proposal for T2TRG/Transports to be discussed)

 CoAP today works over UDP, DTLS, TCP, TLS and Websockets.
-CoAP messages can be conveyed over other alternative transports, both IP-based (such as QUIC) and non-IP (such as SMS).
+In future, CoAP messages can be conveyed over other alternative transports, both IP-based (such as QUIC) and non-IP (such as SMS).
 The group will attempt to reach the following goals:

 1. The group will define transport mappings for the usage of CoAP over SMS.
 Compatibility with CoAP over SMS as defined in OMA LWM2M will be considered.
 As a starting point, draft-becker-core-coap-sms-gprs-06 can be used.
 The work for this charter item would be undertaken in the CoRE Working Group.